LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 |   Near   |     Rear **and** Mid     |
 | Imminent | Rear, Mid, **and** Front |

-With a **Sequential Asynchronous Pattern**, all tactors up to the tactor at the location relative to the specified distance are activated one at a time with an interval between them, in sequential order.
+With a **Wave Pattern**, all tactors up to the tactor at the location relative to the specified distance are activated one at a time with an interval between them, in sequential order.
+Hence the name 'Wave', as the tactors are activated like a wave across your scalp.

 | Distance |   Activated Tactors  |
 |:--------:|:--------------------:|